coderamen666/srd-v3.5-md/spells/spells-t-z.md

 webs but far larger and tougher.
 These masses must be anchored to two or more solid and diametrically opposed points or else the web collapses upon itself and disappears.
 Creatures caught within a *web* become entangled among the gluey fibers.
-Attacking a creature in a web won't cause you to become entangled.
+Attacking a creature in a web won’t cause you to become entangled.

-Anyone in the effect's area when the spell is cast must make a Reflex save.
+Anyone in the effect’s area when the spell is cast must make a Reflex save.
 If this save succeeds, the creature is entangled, but not prevented from moving, though moving is more difficult than normal for being entangled (see below).
-If the save fails, the creature is entangled and can't move from its space, but can break loose by spending 1 round and making a DC 20 Strength check or a DC 25 Escape Artist check.
+If the save fails, the creature is entangled and can’t move from its space, but can break loose by spending 1 round and making a DC 20 Strength check or a DC 25 Escape Artist check.
 Once loose (either by making the initial Reflex save or a later Strength check or Escape Artist check), a creature remains entangled,